Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance: Abstract

 \section{Abstract}

-We analyze the thermodynamic structure of jump diffusions combining Brownian and Poisson noise, a class of stochastic dynamics relevant to nonequilibrium statistical physics.
+We analyze the thermodynamic structure of jump diffusions combining Brownian and Poisson noise, a class of stochastic dynamics relevant to non-equilibrium statistical physics.
 For such nonlocal dynamics, the free energy admits a full dissipation formula that decomposes into entropy production and housekeeping heat.
-A central result is a decomposition of the generator into symmetric and anti-symmetric parts with respect to the invariant measure $\rho_{ss}$.
+A central result is a decomposition of the generator into symmetric and anti-symmetric parts with respect to the invariant measure $\rho_\mathrm{ss}$.
 The symmetric sector corresponds to a reversible dynamics and yields a nonlocal Fisher information governing free-energy decay, whereas the anti-symmetric sector generates a canonical conservative flow that produces circulation but no dissipation.
-Several numerical examples demonstrate how this decomposition clarifies the structure of nonequilibrium stationary states in jump-driven systems.
+Several numerical examples motivated by intracellular particle transports demonstrate how this decomposition clarifies the structure of non-equilibrium stationary states in jump-driven systems.

 0.2truein

 {\it Keywords:} Free energy dissipation; nonlocal equations; L\'{e}vy processes; Fisher information.

 0.2truein